The Brake System

 Disc brakes use a clamping action to produce friction between the "rotor" and the "pads" mounted in the "caliper" attached to the suspension members.
 Inside the calipers, pistons press against the pads due to pressure generated in the master cylinder.
 The pads then rub against the rotor, slowing the vehicle.
 Disc brakes work using much the same basic principle as the brakes on a bicycle; as the caliper pinches the wheel with pads on both sides, it slows the bicycle.
 Disc brakes offer higher performance braking simpler design, lighter weight, and better resistance to water interference than drum brakes.

 Disc brakes, like many automotive innovations, were originally developed for auto racing, but are now standard equipment on the front wheels of all Morgans and the rear brakes are of the "drum" type.
 Drum brakes use two semi-circular shoes to press outward against the inner surfaces of a steel drum.
-The older cars have drum brakes on all four wheels.
-Libra Motive and other suppliers sell a rear disc brake conversion kit.
+The older cars have drum brakes on all four wheels and their are suppliers who sell a rear disc brake conversion kit.

 Because disc brakes can fling off water more easily than drum brakes, they work much better in wet conditions.
 This is not to say that water does not affect them, it definitely does.
 If you splash through a puddle and then try to apply the brakes, your brakes may not work at all for a few seconds!
 Disc brakes also allow better airflow cooling, which also increases their effectiveness.